MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-immersive-spaces.md

 Now users in Teams should be able to join an immersive space in Microsoft Teams.

-## Use service plans in the Microsoft 365 Admin Center to allow immersive spaces for Teams
+## Allow immersive spaces for Teams using service plans in the Microsoft 365 Admin Center

 1. Sign into [Microsoft 365 Admin Center](https://admin.microsoft.com/) with an admin account with at least Global, License, or User level permissions and open the left navigation panel to the Users section.